codingnige/docs/Read App/getting-ready-for-up-store.md

 ii.
 Register a new Identifier

 iii.
-Add (paste from Signing & Capabiiities ) value of 'Bundle ID'
+Add (paste from Signing & Capabiiities ) value of 'Bundle ID' - Choose explicit.